apache/geode/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If adding new dependencies to the code, are these dependencies licensed in a way that is compatible for inclusion under [ASF 2.0](http://www.apache.org/legal/resolved.html#category-a)?

 ### Note:
-Please ensure that once the PR is submitted, check Concourse for build issues and submit an update to your PR as soon as possible.
+After your PR is submitted, monitor the PR checks for any issues and submit an update to your PR as soon as possible.
 If you need help, please send an email to dev@geode.apache.org.